iam-veeramalla/aws-devops-zero-to-hero/README.md

 - Networking and routing:
     Set up an internet gateway to allow internet access for instances in the public subnet.
-    Configure NAT gateway or NAT instance to enable outbound internet access for instances in the private subnet.
+    Could you configure NAT gateway or NAT instance to enable outbound internet access for instances in the private subnet?
     Create appropriate route tables and associate them with the subnets.

 - SSH key pair and access control: